Communication and Media

-Creative Practice PhD’s are welcome, where candidates create a media articfact using their professional practice.
-One example of this is Susan Kerrigan’s PhD title 'Creative Documentary Practice' (2011), which was the creative examination of the production of two documentaries ‘Using Fort Scratchley’ (2008a), and an idoc ‘Fort Scratchley a Living History’, (2008b).
+Creative Practice PhD’s are welcome, where candidates create a media artefact using their professional practice.
+One example of this is Susan Kerrigan’s PhD title 'Creative Documentary Practice' (2011), which was the creative examination of the production of two documentaries ‘Using Fort Scratchley’ (2008a), and an iDoc ‘Fort Scratchley a Living History’, (2008b).
 This was an interdisciplinary research PhD project conducted with the University of Newcastle history department and Newcastle City Council.

 Communication and Media takes an interdisciplinary approach and favours methodologies like Surveys, Textual and/or Discourse Analysis, Case Studies, Ethnographies, Practice Based Enquiry and Autoethnographies.

-Research projects in Communication and Media Arts can include Thesis and Creative Practice Projects where a Media artefact is submitted with a written exegesis.
+Research projects in Communication and Media Arts can include Thesis and Creative Practice Projects where a Media artifact is submitted with a written exegesis.
 The Media artefact can take any media form including a screenplay, film, documentary, radio program, song or album.
 We have internationally recognised creativity researchers who have supervised and examined creative practice, and practice-led PhDs in Communication and Media Arts.